Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/Sim-Diasca-time-management-english.rst

 Actual Fine-Grain Scheduling
 ............................

-The simulation time is discretised into fundamental time steps (``ticks``, which are positive, unbounded integers) of equal duration in virtual time (ex: 10ms, for a simulation running at 100 Hz) that are increased monotonically.
+The simulation time is discretised into fundamental time steps (``ticks``, which are positive, unbounded integers) of equal duration in virtual time (e.g. 10ms, for a simulation running at 100 Hz) that are increased monotonically.

-From the user-specified simulation start date (ex: ``Monday, March 10, 2014 at 3:15:36 PM``), a simulation initial tick ``Tinitial`` is defined (ex: ``Tinitial = 6311390400000``).
+From the user-specified simulation start date (e.g. ``Monday, March 10, 2014 at 3:15:36 PM``), a simulation initial tick ``Tinitial`` is defined (e.g. ``Tinitial = 6311390400000``).

 :raw-html:`<center><img src="xkcd-unique_date.png" id="responsive-image-tiny"></img></center>`
 :raw-latex:`\includegraphics[scale=0.6]{xkcd-unique_date.png}`

-``Tick offsets`` can be used instead of absolute ticks; these offsets are defined as a difference between two ticks, and represent a duration (ex: at 100Hz, ``Toffset=15000`` will correspond to a duration of 2 minutes and 30 seconds in virtual time).
+``Tick offsets`` can be used instead of absolute ticks; these offsets are defined as a difference between two ticks, and represent a duration (e.g. at 100Hz, ``Toffset=15000`` will correspond to a duration of 2 minutes and 30 seconds in virtual time).

 Internally, actors use mostly tick offsets defined relatively to the simulation initial tick.